-This charming and atmospheric city in northern Laos on the banks of the Mekong is the countries first UNESCO listed site and has plenty to offer.
+This charming and atmospheric city in northern Laos on the banks of the Mekong is the country’s first UNESCO listed site and has plenty to offer.
 Along the main street are some pricey restaurants, you’ll find the cheaper places down by the river, which have a much better view anyway.
-There are also lots of options for accommodation, pricey compared to northern Thailand, but we settled for a place called Nammavong Guesthouse, simple accommodation with air conditioning and en-suit bathrooms.
+There are also lots of options for accommodation, pricey compared to northern Thailand, but we settled for a place called Nammavong Guesthouse, simple accommodation with air conditioning and en-suite bathrooms.

 Set your alarms early one morning to watch the monks collecting alms of rice from villagers.
 Unfortunately the sheer number of tourists paying to get involved and even stepping up to take selfies with the monks detract from the authenticity.
 Try to keep your distance and show some respect with the way you’re dressed.
 Grab some breakfast at the Morning Glory Cafe afterwards to get your day started.

 Climb the few hundred steps up Phou Si, or Chomsy Hill, for a spectacular panoramic view of Luang Prabang and the surrounding jungle, the meandering Mekong river and the golden rooftops and spires of other temples.
 It’s a great place to watch the sunset.